techlahoma/broadcasting/teams.md

   * Ava, Ben Van Treese, **need more volunteers**
 * Responsibilities
   * Coordinate A/V for conferences and workshops with contractors and/or volunteers
+* Goals
+  * Create a checklist of our processes to provide to contractors for conferences and workshops

 ### Content Marketing Team
 * Members